kimatox/novelweb/README.md

-please ignore this repo !
+Please ignore this repo !

 This is just a testing website which is not completed yet.
-I using this for learning purpose!
+I'm using this for learning purpose!